How Duolingo uses gamification mechanics to build a habit-forming app

 2. The streak system

-This gamification feature tracks the number of days in raw that a user completed a lesson.
+This gamification feature tracks the number of days in a row that a user completed a lesson.
 It all started from the hypothesis that if you repeat an action enough times in the same context, it will become automatic.
+Sure enough, this idea proved successful, resulting in higher app engagement and more frequent weekly sessions.

 3. A gamified design for unit levels